Dua Zehra case: Later developments

 Afterwards, Dua's father filed in a Karachi court for the constitution of a medical board to determine her age.
 The court allowed for it and a 10-member medical board was constituted by the Sindh Health Department.
-The medical board viewed that her age is between 14–16 years old.
+The medical board viewed that her age is between 14 and 16 years old.

 Later on Dua Zehra made a plea in court to be shifted to Darul Aman alleging threats from parents and also not being on good terms with her husband.
 She was then shifted to Darul Aman.
 On the order of Sindh High Court she was moved back to Karachi to remain in the custody of the Child Protection Bureau for trial.